IngmarBitter/defenders/md/Salvation/Baptism.md

 This verse clearly states that the combination of belief and baptism leads to salvation.
 The second half of the verse is equally clear that without faith man is condemned.

 What is not clear is the state of those who believe but are not baptized.
+For their state the two views are:

 * *obedient-faith:* based on other verses, un-baptized obedient-faith believers are saved as well.

-* *baptism-completes-faith:* un-baptized believers are the exception.
-Anyone who truly believes will want to be baptized right away and deepen his faith through the process of baptism.
-So there is only a very brief window of being fully committed to Christ and not yet being baptized.
-God will accept people who die in that state into heaven based on their beliefs.
-Nonetheless, this exception does not eliminate the rule/command to be baptized at the time of trusting Jesus, nor does it diminish the effect of the baptism deepening the trust and commitment.

-*... that sounds nice, but is inconsistent with the principle of baptism being a necessary requirement for salvation.
-It effectively makes baptism optional.* **???Should that really be the baptism-completes-faith interpretation of this verse???**
+* *baptism-completes-faith:* **Belief and baptism together form the ordinary path to salvation** — the positive command is inseparable.
+The condemnation clause targets **unbelief**, but the promise of salvation is tied to **both** belief *and* baptism.
+Those who believe but are not baptized fall into an **extraordinary exception** (e.g., death before baptism, baptism of desire).
+God may extend mercy, but **the normative means He ordained is baptism**.
+To withhold baptism is to **risk rejecting the full response of faith** and the **means of grace** through which Christ applies His saving work.

 #### [1 Peter 3:21](https://biblia.com/bible/esv/1%20Pet%203.21)

 !!!